top of page

 She is an ambassador for Southern Africa Embrace, a charity based in Canada that advocates for children and women in Southern African countries.
 She has spoken at the United Nations and at Women Lead Forum, which represents women from marginalised backgrounds, and she currently leads a project that works with widows from Da es Salaam helping them to use their domestic skills and start businesses.

-🌟REVIEW - Thenjiwe: The Mandela Effect (Comedy, Stand-up, Edinburgh Festival Fringe 2023)🌟
+Thenjiwe: The Mandela Effect review, Edinburgh Festival Fringe 2023

 🎟️ Disclosure: I am an Edinburgh Festival Fringe accredited media reviewer and as such I receive complimentary press tickets in exchange for my honest reviews.
 My reviews and star ratings are always my honest opinions.